redux-orm/redux-orm/README.md

 };
 ```

 You'll end up writing quite a bit of boilerplate to handle create, update and delete operations, especially if you're doing it in pure JS.
-Libraries like Immutable can help considerably.

 ```javascript
 function peopleReducer(state, action) {